ebiederstadt/ESP32-Controller/README.md

 sudo chmod a+rw /dev/ttyUSB0
 ```

-Build the android app with android studio.
-It's necessaracy to use a real android device because the emulator does not have networking capabilities.
-I reccomend using wired debugging, as the phone will lose it's wireless connection after switching to the ESP network and you will no longer have access to the logs.
+Build the android app with Android Studio.
+It's necessary to use a real android device because the emulator does not have networking capabilities.
+I recommend using wired debugging, as the phone will lose it's wireless connection after switching to the ESP network and you will no longer have access to the logs.